From ancient history to modern art, explore the city with our list of the 50 best museums and galleries in London.

 Take a nostalgic trip back to your youth at the V&A Museum of Childhood and see how kids lived and played in years gone by.
 The museum has a delightful collection of childhood objects dating back to the 1600s, including retro toys, antique games and dainty dolls.

 Chart Britain’s rich naval history at the National Maritime Museum, from sea battles to voyages into the unknown.
-The museum's free galleries have exhibits including the actual uniform Nelson was wearing when he was fatally wounded at the Battle of Trafalgar.
+Among the museum's free galleries, you can explore Polar Worlds, go on Pacific Encounters, see Turner's Battle of Trafalgar Gallery, and find unique exhibits such as the uniform Nelson was wearing at the Battle of Trafalgar.

-See literary treasures, from Magna Carta to Shakespeare's First Folio and Leonardo da Vinci’s notebook, in a permanent, free exhibition at the British Library, the UK’s national library.
-Its programme of temporary exhibitions is world-class, too.
+See literary treasures, from Magna Carta to Shakespeare's First Folio and Leonardo da Vinci’s notebook, in a permanent, free exhibition at the British Library.
+The UK’s national library also has a programme of world-class temporary exhibitions.

 Discover how public transport played a part in the development of London with a visit to the London Transport Museum.
 See the original artwork for Harry Beck’s Underground map, the world’s first Underground steam engine, old London Routemaster buses and more.

 Experience the world of contemporary design at the sleek, modern Design Museum.
-Its exhibitions feature fashion, graphics, architecture and more, while its programme of talks and events complements the stunning visual displays.
+Its exhibitions feature fashion, graphics, architecture and more, while its line-up of talks and events complements the stunning visual displays.

 Explore fascinating and unusual specimens at the Grant Museum of Zoology at University College London.
 The quirky museum has around 68,000 specimens, from a bizarre jar of moles to an extremely rare skeleton of the extinct South African zebra, the quagga.